eltimster/arc-medtechai/phd-openings.md

 The student project work will focus on natural language generation for the summaries, and consider adaptation of the summaries for different audiences based on readability, background knowledge, desired summary length, etc. to cater to different requirements.

-This project will also benefit from the context of the Natural Language Processing group at the University of Melbourne, including Professor Tim Baldwin, Professor Karin Verspoor, and Associate Professor Trevor Cohn, and their existing students and research fellows.
+This project also benefits from the context of the Natural Language Processing group at the University of Melbourne, including Professor Tim Baldwin, Professor Karin Verspoor, and Associate Professor Trevor Cohn, and their existing students and research fellows.
 Professor Baldwin is the Director of the training centre, while Professor Verspoor is the Deputy Director and Lead of the Natural Language Processing Stream in the centre.

 **Key areas involved in the research:** natural language processing, health informatics